greatkemo/canvas-admin/lib/README.md

-This directory holds the libraries need for the canvas admin scripts.
+This directory holds the libraries needed for the canvas admin scripts.